databricks/databricks-sdk-py/docs/workspace/catalog/tables.rst

         Get a table.

         Gets a table from the metastore for a specific catalog and schema.
-The caller must be a metastore admin, be the owner of the table and have the **USE_CATALOG** privilege on the parent catalog and the **USE_SCHEMA** privilege on the parent schema, or be the owner of the table and have the **SELECT** privilege on it as well.
+The caller must satisfy one of the following requirements: * Be a metastore admin * Be the owner of the parent catalog * Be the owner of the parent schema and have the USE_CATALOG privilege on the parent catalog * Have the **USE_CATALOG** privilege on the parent catalog and the **USE_SCHEMA** privilege on the parent schema, and either be the table owner or have the SELECT privilege on the table.

         :param full_name: str
           Full name of the table.